What is Political Risk?

-A situation of aggravated political risk can result in a crash of markets and a fall in the value of a country’s currency in the international market.
+A situation of aggravated political risk can result in a crash in markets and a fall in the value of a country’s currency in the international market.
 This can further hamper exports as exporters will get a lesser amount for their sales due to lower currency value.
 All this will result in the slower economic growth of the country and dampen the spirits of the businesses.

 How can we Avoid or Manage Political Risk?